 Thomas is a parent ‘20 and Trustee at the Putney School in Putney Vt., is a Parent ‘14 ‘15 and former Trustee at the Riley School in Rockland ME and was a two term School Board Member (Chair for three years) of the Edgecomb Eddy School in Maine.

 My deepest inspiration is derived from my family and the individuals I work with who are dedicated to problem-solving for our collective futures.

-Though that guides
+Thought that guides

-I am moved by the work of Ivan Illich, Seymour Papert, Colin Ward, Elise Boulding, Kurt Hahn, Stephen Downes, James Beane, Reggio Emilia, Shoshana Zuboff, Carmelita Hinton, Ted Sizer and many more who hold children and society as self-determined.
+I am moved by the work of Ivan Illich, Seymour Papert, Colin Ward, Elise Boulding, Kurt Hahn, Stephen Downes, James Beane, Reggio Emilia, Shoshana Zuboff, Carmelita Hinton, Ted Sizer and many more who hold humans and society as self-determined.

 Institute for AI and Robotics in Education

 A Digital Learning Ecosystem for Refugees and those most in need.

 A unique digital learning ecosystem where students ages 6-18 from the UAE and around the region build an educational pathway relevant to their needs, interests and futures.
 Designed to meet the ambitious goals of the Arab world and at the same time, meet and exceed the mandates from ministries, countries and communities for education that is organized, recognized and effective.

 The Rise of Co-Learning: The 100 Roads Movement